RanFeng/modular-music-visualizer/docs/RUNNING.md

 <hr>

+### Regarding Windows support

+In resume, you'll probably only want to run MMVSkia if you're on Windows, other ones are too much troublesome or won't work at all.

+Also I'm not really willing to spend much effort on making sure it works on this platform, stuff is just messy and no standards at all (rip package manager), also installing some simple stuff like lapack/blas libraries or egl is just a pain even with stuff like `cygwin` or `msys2`.
+The other externals (`ffmpeg, mpv, musescore` should work ok)

+give Linux a try for having the full features working.. don't know if it'll be ok under a VM because GPU shenanigans so I'd advice getting a spare / old HDD, it's completely free and for sure you'll have an easier time running MMV.
+WSL just pls no.

+If you're an Windows experienced user any help on this is very much appreciated, I kinda lost my patience after a few hours of tweaking and trying to automate stuff so the UX is better.

+Keep reading for more info on what you can do / can't.

 # Running

 - **Basic navigation**: You'll mainly need to use basic command line interface and navigation such as `cd` (change directory), `mkdir` (make directory), `pwd` (print working directory).
 Don't be afraid of searching how those work on Windows because I am very rusty on its CLI.
 On the other OSs, most should be POSIX compliant and literally use the same command.

-Currently there are two "versions" of the Modular Music Visualizer project on this repository, one uses the Skia drawing library and the other uses GLSL shaders.
+Currently there are three "versions" of the Modular Music Visualizer project on this repository, one uses the Skia drawing library and the other two uses GLSL shaders.

-The first one (Skia) is currently aimed at rendering the piano roll and music visualization bars mode.
+- The first one (**MMVSkia**) is currently aimed at rendering the piano roll and music visualization bars mode. **You probably only want to run and care of this if you're on macOS or Windows.**

-The second one (Shaders / GLSL) while I hope some day will replace the first one (it's a lot faster) it currently works as a post processing **extra** layer.
+- The second one (**MMVShaderShady**) I hope some day will replace the first one (it's a lot faster and flexible), I'm using polyfloyd's [Shady](https://github.com/polyfloyd/shady) project for rendering Shadertoy-like syntax to video files.

+- The third (**MMVShaderMPV**) one uses `mpv` to apply shaders on top of the videos as a post processing **extra** layer.

+Both MMVShaderShady and MMVShaderMPV are on the same sub package called `mmvshader`, they are totally independent from `mmvskia` sub package which holds `MMVSkia`.

 Every end user script is located under the first directory after the `/src/` folder, namely `base_video.py` and `post_processing.py`.

-As said previously, base video is MMVSkia and post processing is MMVShader
+As said previously, base video is MMVSkia, post processing is MMVShaderMPV and the Shaders / GLSL is MMVShaderShady.

 <hr>